-This question usually arises for beginners of the keto diet: what’s the Ketosis vs Ketoacidosis, and what’s the difference between them?
+This question usually arises for beginners of the keto diet: what’s Ketosis vs Ketoacidosis, and what’s the difference between them?
+If you have ever been on a keto diet or are planning to start a keto diet, this article is going to be very helpful for you.

 Ketoacidosis is mainly a situation when the body has little or no insulin to ferry the glucose present in the bloodstream back into cells for storage or use.
 However, the body doesn’t get the signal to slow or prevent ketone production because there is insufficient insulin to do this.
 Ketones then build up in the blood, together with glucose, and the elevated levels cause ketoacidosis.